flecoqui/ASTool/README.md

             ENTRYPOINT ["./ASTool", "--version"]

-This DockerFile is available [here](https://raw.githubusercontent.com/flecoqui/ASTool/master/cs/ASTool/Dockerfile.linux) on line.
+This DockerFile is available [here](https://raw.githubusercontent.com/flecoqui/ASTool/master/Docker/Dockerfile.linux) on line.
 The image built from this DockerFile contains only the ASTool binary.
-It's possible to create an image with an embedded Smooth Streaming Asset for a Push scenario, in that case, you need to copy the Smooth Streaming asset in the folder outputvideo and uncomment the lines containing outputvideo in the DockeFile.
+It's possible to create an image with an embedded Smooth Streaming Asset for a Push scenario, in that case, you need to copy the Smooth Streaming asset in the folder Tests\SmoothAsset.

+You can use for instance the following command  line:

+            C:\git\me\ASTool> az acr build --registry testacreu2   --image astoolpush.linux:v1 . -f Docker\Dockerfile.push.linux

 For instance below the creation of an image for Linux Alpine which will consume less resource than the default Linux image:

-        C:\git\me\ASTool\cs\ASTool> az acr build --registry testacreu2   --image astool.linux-musl:v1 . -f Dockerfile.linux-musl
+        C:\git\me\ASTool> az acr build --registry testacreu2   --image astool.linux-musl:v1 . -f Docker\Dockerfile.linux-musl

      After few minutes, the image should be available in the new registry: